 Active listening alone should be enough for any sales representative to gauge the problem at hand, but thoughtful questions are used to fill the gaps between points for a complete understanding.

 The higher the company’s understanding of its customers, the more likely the company can close out the deal.
-If you understand your potential buyers you won't need to spend hours thinking about how to sell on phone.
+If you understand your potential buyers, you won’t need to spend hours thinking about how to sell on the phone.

 9. Especially Open-Ended Questions

 Open-ended questions are essential for any sales representative.

 Unlike their close-ended counterparts, these questions are not designed to elicit a specific response but rather to initiate the dialogue and build rapport.